RamprakashRP/PRODIGY_DS_04/README.md

 - **Matplotlib & Seaborn**: For visualizing EDA results and model performance metrics.

 ## Acknowledgments
-Thanks to **Prodigy InfoTech** for the opportunity to work on this challenging project! 🙏 I look forward to applying these skills to future endeavors in the field of data science.
+Thank you to **Prodigy InfoTech** for providing me with the opportunity to work on this challenging project! 🙏 I look forward to applying these skills to future endeavors in the field of data science.